In-Home Parent Education Programs in Los Angeles County

-Through IHPE, parents and caregivers will be provided instruction in basic behavioral concepts and how they relate to engagement in both challenging and appropriate behavior.
-In addition, they will gain understanding of disability and how it impacts an individual’s ability to successfully navigate their daily life.
+BLC provides parents with the best in-home education and training available so that they are better equipped to manage their child’s developmental disability.
+Through IHPE, parents and caregivers are instructed on basic behavioral concepts and how those concepts relate to engagement in both challenging and appropriate behavior.
+In addition, they will gain an understanding of disability and how it impacts an individual’s ability to successfully navigate daily life.

-The intervention will begin with a comprehensive assessment of skills and engagement in maladaptive behaviors and the parent’s knowledge and implementation of behavioral concepts.
-An individualized intervention plan will then be created to meet the unique needs of the family.
-In-home intervention will be provided by a behavioral consultant in the family home and community settings.
+The intervention begins with a comprehensive assessment of skills and engagement in maladaptive behaviors and the parent’s knowledge and implementation of behavioral concepts.
+We then create an individualized intervention plan to meet the unique needs of the family.
+In-home interventions are provided by a behavioral consultant in the family’s home and community settings.

-- Curriculum developed as both an introduction to behavior management as well as for those who have received more intensive behavioral intervention
+- Curriculum development, either as an introduction to behavior management, or as a continuation program for those who have already received intensive behavioral intervention.

-- Curriculum that is individualized to meet the unique needs of the child and family
+- Individualized services that meets the unique needs of the child and family.

-- IHPE program managers and supervisors receive a minimum of 40 hours of training in ABA as well as a minimum of 20 hours of program specific instruction in addition to on-going education
+- Consultation with IHPE program managers and supervisors who have received a minimum of 40 hours of training in ABA as well as a minimum of 20 hours of program-specific instruction and continued education.

 - Behavior Modification